NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

  * **Reset Zoom:** Resets zoom to show everything
  * **Undo/Redo:** Undo/redo last move/zoom

 Spend at **most** minute or two to test and familiarize yourself with the zoom/navigation options.
-As an added challenge, try to locate/zoom into the vector region and find the `X` (it will be obvious when you find these areas), but don't get too caught up on this.

-You've probably noticed quite quickly that all the other memory accesses are cluttering the plot!
+You've probably noticed quite quickly that many memory accesses are cluttering the plot!

 ## Tagging the Trace